 Believe it or not, this place actually exists.
 And it’s Auckland, New Zealand.

-Situated in the South Pacific Ocean, away from many countries, New Zealand is split into North Island and South Island and sadly is often missed on the world maps.
-New Zealand is an amazing place to move to and start your new life.
-Auckland, New Zealand is as good a place as any to help you adapt to the country, and begin your new chapter.
+Situated in the South Pacific Ocean, away from many countries, New Zealand is split into North Island and South Island and sadly is often missed on world maps.
+New Zealand is an amazing place to move to and start your new life and Auckland is as good a place as any to help you adapt to the country, and begin your new chapter.

 Often confused as the capital of the country (that’s actually Wellington), it is the largest city in the country by over 1 million inhabitants.